sapcc/absent-metrics-operator/README.md

 The values of `tier` and `service` labels are only included in the name if the labels are specified in the `keep-labels` flag.
 See below.

+The description also includes a [link](./doc/playbook.md) to documentation that can be referenced on how to deal with absent metric alerts.

 ### Labels

 #### Defaults